learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

 git commit -m "describe what you did" git push
 After you git push, you may see more specific commands in your terminal.
 Use those!

+## General Feedback
+- Nearly all correct!
+Your handling of the one to many association is good so far.
+- One thing to improve is your creation of instance methods versus class methods.
+See `Doctor.find_by_specialty`.
+- Also make sure you're taking notes on the enumerators you have access to so you can choose the one best suited to the behavior you're creating
+- Make sure that you're making enough instances to really test with in your run.rb.
+- Also go ahead and move that testing code over to console.rb (you'll have to make this file) and then use run.rb to start a CLI.